 Touring to save the Baltic harbour porpoise

-The agenda includes a visit to the Marine Biological Research Center (Kerteminde, University of Southern Denmark) and Fjord&Bælt, where, if COVID regulations allow it, they’ll be able to spend some time with porpoises and the scientific team that studies their behavior, to advocate for their protection.
-Everything will be shared live through DAN Europe IG channel.
+The agenda includes a visit to the Marine Biological Research Center (Kerteminde, University of Southern Denmark) and Fjord&Bælt, where, if COVID regulations allow it, they’ll be able to spend some time with porpoises and the scientific team that studies their behaviour, to advocate for their protection.

 Follow our ocean-conservation path and stay tuned for more news : sustainabletour.eu